isamu-isozaki/teamai_test/finance/operating-metrics/index.html.md

 ### Credit
 Lost or lowered contract value that occurs before a subscription renewal or subscription cancellation

-### Incremental Annual Contract Value (IACV)
+### Incremental Annual Contract Value (IACV/index.html.md)
 Value of new bookings from new and existing customers that will result in recurring revenue over the next 12 months less any credits, lost renewals, downgrades or any other decrease to annual recurring revenue.
-Excluded from IACV are bookings that are non-recurring such as professional services, training and non-recurring engineering fees (PCV).
+Excluded from IACV are bookings that are non-recurring such as professional services, training and non-recurring engineering fees (PCV/index.html.md).
 Also equals ACV less renewals.
 However, bookings related to true up licenses, although non-recurring, are included in IACV.

-### Annual Contract Value (ACV)
+### Annual Contract Value (ACV/index.html.md)
 Current Period subscription bookings which will result in revenue over next 12 months.
 For multiple year deals with contracted ramps, the ACV will be the average annual booking per year.

-### PCV (ProServe Contract Value)
+### PCV (ProServe Contract Value/index.html.md)
 Contract value that is not considered a subscription and the work is performed by the Professional Services team

-### Total Contract Value (TCV)
+### Total Contract Value (TCV/index.html.md)
-All bookings in period (including multiyear); bookings is equal to billings with standard payment terms.
+All bookings in period (including multiyear/index.html.md); bookings is equal to billings with standard payment terms.

-### Retention, Net (Dollar Weighted)
+### Retention, Net (Dollar Weighted/index.html.md)
 Current period MRR plus true-ups from customers that were on board 12 months prior divided by MRR plus true-ups from 12 months prior.

-### Retention, Gross (Dollar Weighted)
+### Retention, Gross (Dollar Weighted/index.html.md)
 Remaining cohorts from Actual Subscription customers active as of 12 months ago multiplied by revenue from 12 months ago divided by actual Subscription customers as of date 12 months prior multiplied by revenue from 12 months ago.
-[Industry guidance]("http://www.forentrepreneurs.com/saas-metrics-2/") suggests median gross dollar churn performance for SaaS/subscription companies is 8% per year
+[Industry guidance]("http://www.forentrepreneurs.com/saas-metrics-2/"/index.html.md) suggests median gross dollar churn performance for SaaS/subscription companies is 8% per year

-### Customer Acquisition Cost (CAC)
+### Customer Acquisition Cost (CAC/index.html.md)
 Total Sales & Marketing Expense/Number of New Customers Acquired

 ### CAC Ratio
-Total Sales & Marketing Expense/ACV from new customers (excludes growth from existing).
-[Industry guidance](http://www.forentrepreneurs.com/2017-saas-survey-part-1/) reports that median performance is 1.15 with anything less than 1.0 being considered very good.
+Total Sales & Marketing Expense/ACV from new customers (excludes growth from existing/index.html.md).
+[Industry guidance](http://www.forentrepreneurs.com/2017-saas-survey-part-1/index.html.md/index.html.md) reports that median performance is 1.15 with anything less than 1.0 being considered very good.

 ### LTV to CAC Ratio
-The customer Life-Time Value to Customer Acquisition Cost ratio (LTV:CAC) measures the relationship between the lifetime value of a customer and the cost of acquiring that customer.
-[A good LTV to CAC ratio is considered to be > 3.0.](https://www.klipfolio.com/resources/kpi-examples/saas-metrics/customer-lifetime-value-to-customer-acquisition-ratio)
+The customer Life-Time Value to Customer Acquisition Cost ratio (LTV:CAC/index.html.md) measures the relationship between the lifetime value of a customer and the cost of acquiring that customer.
+[A good LTV to CAC ratio is considered to be > 3.0.](https://www.klipfolio.com/resources/kpi-examples/saas-metrics/customer-lifetime-value-to-customer-acquisition-ratio/index.html.md)

 ### New ACV / New Customers
 Net IACV that come from New Customers divided by the number of net closed deals in the current month